Furycom/videocataloggg/README.md

 If the ONNX model or runtime cannot be loaded the scanner posts a red banner, skips feature extraction, and continues hashing/metadata work as usual.

+## Duplicate detection (TMK+PDQF & Chromaprint)

+- VideoCatalog can now capture robust perceptual fingerprints for both video and audio assets.
+Enable them from the CLI (`scan_drive.py --fingerprint-video-tmk` and/or `--fingerprint-audio-chroma`) or from the GUI's scan dialog under the new **Fingerprints** panel.
+- Fingerprints are stored in shard-local tables (`video_fp_tmk`, `audio_fp_chroma`, and optional `video_vhash`) so the primary inventory remains lightweight.
+Each record includes tool version metadata and timestamps to support incremental updates.
+- TMK+PDQF signatures rely on Meta's ThreatExchange utilities (`tmk-hash-video`, `tmk-compare-post`).
+Point the scanner at a portable build with `--tmk-bin <PATH>` (or `settings.json → fingerprints.tmk_bin_path`); missing tools gracefully disable video fingerprinting with a banner warning.
+- Audio fingerprints leverage Chromaprint's `fpcalc`.
+Provide a path with `--fpcalc <PATH>` or configure it once in `settings.json`.
+When the executable is absent the run continues without audio fingerprints.
+- Optional videohash prefiltering (`videohash` Python package) quickly spots obvious duplicates and reduces expensive TMK comparisons.
+Toggle it via `--fingerprint-prefilter-vhash` / `--no-prefilter-vhash` or `fingerprints.enable_video_vhash_prefilter` in settings.
+- Fingerprinting can execute concurrently with the main scan (`--fingerprint-phase during-scan`) or deferred to a lighter post-processing pass (`--fingerprint-phase post-scan`).
+Worker count and I/O pacing are configurable (`--fingerprint-workers N`, `--fingerprint-io-ms N`).
+- Completion summaries include counts for video signatures, audio fingerprints, and prefilter hashes so you can monitor coverage per run.
+Detailed status (including missing tool hints) is also surfaced to the GUI progress feed.

 ## Performance Profiles

 `scan_drive.py` and the GUI automatically benchmark the selected mount point to choose one of four performance profiles: **SSD**, **HDD**, **USB**, or **NETWORK**.
 The profile controls worker-thread counts, hashing chunk sizes, FFmpeg parallelism, and whether gentle I/O backoff is enabled.
 NETWORK scans always include a small per-file pause so SMB/CIFS shares stay responsive, while slower USB media lower concurrency and shrink read chunks to avoid thrashing.